 I, Robot by Isaac Asimov are a bunch of short stories that were released from 1940-1950 and were composed together in 1950.
-The stories follow a bunch of characters introduced by Asimov that make numerous appearance and their relationships with robots.
+See why they have stood the test of time and even got a Will Smith featured movie!

 The novel starts off with the tale of Robbie, a companion robot.
 We see robots go from being used for companionship and not being able to talk to speaking like humans in a short amount of time.
 Asimov tells tales about human wit being used even though the robots are much smarter.
 Also, the robots are shown to be much better than humans because they are programmed to whereas humans aren’t shown the same love by Asimov.